How to Use a Pressure Canner to Preserve Your Veggies, Meats, and More

 Pressure Canning Step-by-Step

-Once you’ve prepared your pressure-canning recipe, here’s how to pressure-can it safely.
+Once you’ve prepared your pressure-canning recipe, here’s how to pressure can your food safely.

 1. Heat the Jars

 Add 2 to 3 inches of water into the canner.
 With the lid loosely in place (not locked), bring water almost to a simmer (180°F).
 Put your jars into the pressure canner with just a little water in the jars to keep them from floating.
 Put the lid back on loosely and let the jars get steamy hot.
-After a few minutes they’ll be ready to add food.
+After a few minutes, they’ll be ready to add food.
 Take one jar out, fill it, and replace it in the canner before removing another jar.
+Using a jar lifter like this Progressive jar lifter ($9.95, Williams Sonoma) is the safest way to remove and add jars to the pressure canner.

 2. Fill the Jars

 Fill one hot jar at a time; do not fill a cooled jar.
 Pack the food into the jar as tightly as you can without crushing it.
-Use a funnel to keep jar rims clean.
+Use a funnel, like the one in this Ball utensil set ($9.99, Bed Bath & Beyond) to keep jar rims clean.

 Top with the hot liquid as directed in your recipe.
 Measure the headspace and adjust as needed.